 This activity was approved and implemented in 2015.
 All aspects of this activity are incorporated into MTW Activity 2018-1: Project-Based Vouchers Waivers and was closed out in 2018.

-Section V: MTW Sources and Uses of Funds
+Section V: Planned Application of MTW Funds

-A. ESTIMATED SOURCES AND USES OF MTW FUNDS
+A. PLANNED APPLICATION OF MTW FUNDS

 i.
 Estimated Sources of MTW Funds

 The MTW PHA shall provide the estimated sources and amount of MTW funding by Financial Data Schedule (FDS) line item.